TOHEDUL-ISLAM/TOHEDUL-ISLAM/README.md

 ## Hi there, I'm Nirzon! 👋
 Sure Nirzon here’s a fresh GitHub “About Me” for you

----

-💻 Computer Science & Engineering student
+- 💻 Computer Science and Engineering student
-🤖 Passionate about generative AI and building projects with LLMs and RAG 🌐 Frontend developer: React + Tailwind CSS
+- 🤖 Generative AI with LLMs and RAG
+- 🌐 Frontend developer: React + Tailwind CSS
-🚀 Exploring creative ways to combine AI and web development
+- 🚀 Exploring creative ways to combine AI and web development

----

 ## 🌐 Socials